shrinerb/shrine/doc/securing_uploads.md

 Shrine does a lot to make your file uploads secure, but there are still a lot of security measures that could be added by the user on the application's side.
-This guide will try to cover all the well-known security issues, ranging from the obvious ones to not-so-obvious ones, and try to provide solutions.
+This guide will try to cover some well-known security issues, ranging from the obvious ones to not-so-obvious ones, and try to provide solutions.

 ## Validate file type